Sans-Skelly/mcya.ml/README.md

 ### If you want some yaml files, go to [/yaml/](https://github.com/Sans-Skelly/mcya.ml) directory here and read 1.READTHIS.md file.

 ### If your here to do a pull request, do a pull branch on the folder [/yaml/](https://github.com/Sans-Skelly/mcya.ml) and submit your .yml files you find for each plugin.
 There'll be a folder for each plugin's .yml file.

+# Why we run ads:

+### We run ads so when we paid, we use it to invest in better servers, in a new domain, maybe good forums software, etc